washfaq/waseemashfaq.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Agricultural Sciences, The University of Melbourne, 2022.
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Plant Breeding and Genetics, University of Agriculture, Faisalabad, Pakistan, 2011.
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Agriculture, University of Agriculture, Faisalabad, Pakistan, 2009.

 Work experience
 ======